We Love Us

 This need led to the melding of the Recognition Committee (who had developed the current Volunteer Service Hours protocols) with the Founders’ Award Committee.
 This joint group undertook the task to reform the criteria for the Founders’ Award, or develop something new.

 The new committee has developed an entirely new award, The President’s Award, with its own criteria.
 It will replace the Founders’ Award.
-The first recipients will be honored at the spring meeting in May 2024.
+The first recipients were honored at the spring meeting in May 2024.

 Criteria for the President’s Award